kalpetros/influence/README.md

 ![](logo.png)

-**Minimal Chrome new tab page replacement featuring a to-do list, weather information and tools to enchance your browsing experience.**
+**Minimal Chrome new tab page replacement featuring a to-do list, weather information and tools to enhance your browsing experience.**

-_Influence is a minimal dashboard that replaces chrome's built in new tab page with a to-do list, weather information and useful browsing tools._

 ![](influence.png)